rbertolusso/intubate/README.md

 on environments.
 Even if (with a little of care) you could keep track of several `intuEnvs`, it seems natural (to me) to deal with only one, while several `intuBags` (for example one for each database, or collection of objects) seem natural (to me).
+`intuEnv` (being a function call) can be called directly from inside functions (it always knows where the environment is), so you don't have to send it as an argument, as in the case of an `intuBag`.

 Other than that, using an `intuEnv` or an `intuBag` is a matter of personal taste.